Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 >
 ![Assistant Editor Active](assets/assistant_editor_active.png)

 The first thing you might notice, is the lack of screen space for each open file when we use the _Assistant Editor_.
-We can make this better by hiding the _Navigator_ and _Utilities_ panes.

-On the right-side of the toolbar, we can use the second group of buttons to hide the _Navigator_ and _Utilities_ panes.
+We can make this better by hiding unneeded Xcode tools like the _Navigator_.
+You can do this by using the second group of buttons on the far right-side of the toolbar.

 ![Display Xcode Areas](assets/display_xcode_areas.png)